mpimd-csc/phgasnets/README.md

 * [Matplotlib](https://matplotlib.org/) library to plot,
 * [Latin Modern Math](https://www.gust.org.pl/projects/e-foundry/latin-modern) font.

-All these libraries are also available through standard UNIX package managers or python package managers `pip`.
+All these libraries are also available either through standard UNIX package managers or Python package manager, `pip`.

 The following sequence of commands builds `phgasnets`.

 > Current working directory is assumed as the top-level project directory and the build files will be placed in `build` directory.